 - Plug in your Arduino to power with the 9V Wall adapter

-- After a few minutes, check your filewell on Plotly, and you will see your data!
-Refresh it to see new data as it is added!
-(With the example sketch, your plot will update every five minutes)
+- After a few minutes, check your filewell on Plotly, and you will see your data stream in!

 Click here to check out an example using data taken from our living room in Montréal!